denten-courses/form-formula-format/README.md

 ### Week 7: Machine

 - Wittgenstein, Ludwig. *The Blue and Brown Books*.
 First Paperback Edition.
 New York: Harper Torchbooks, 1965.
 Pages 1-17, 45-50, 117-125.
 Please read selectively around these passages as well.
-You will have to procure your own copy.
-The epub is [here](https://courseworks.columbia.edu/access/content/group/CLENG6537_001_2016_3/The_Blue_and_Brown_Books.epub) (needs a special viewer).
+On reserve at the [Edward Said Reading Rm, 616 Butler](https://clio.columbia.edu/catalog/8386379?counter=4).
 The originals are [here for Blue](http://digital.library.pitt.edu/u/ulsmanuscripts/pdf/31735061817932.pdf) and [here for Brown](http://digital.library.pitt.edu/u/ulsmanuscripts/pdf/31735061817940.pdf), but you will have to correlate the page numbers with the assigned.

 - Wittgenstein, Ludwig. *Philosophical Grammar*.
 Edited by Rush Rhees.
 Berkeley: University of California Press, 1974.
 Pages 5, 10, 41-45, 69-70, 187-190, 197.
 Expand on the selections as needed.
 I will send a link to the .pdf, but the book is also widely available from the library.